-Even though Confucius claims that he has never seen “anyone whose strength is not sufficient” to practice it, he despairs that he ever hasn’t seen anyone who “truly loves goodness and truly detests evil” either.
-The path he urges everyone to follow is indeed a lonely one!
+Even though Confucius claims that he has never seen “anyone whose strength is insufficient” to devote themselves to goodness for a single day, he despairs that he hasn’t ever seen anyone who “truly loves goodness and truly detests evil” either.
+The path to goodness that he urges everyone to follow is indeed a lonely and difficult one!

-Confucius provides some practical advice on how to cultivate your leadership capabilities.
-In Chapter XIV, he counsels, “Don’t be concerned if you don’t have an official position; be concerned if you don’t deserve such a position.
-Don’t be concerned if you’re not famous; be concerned if you don’t deserve to be famous.”
-In Chapter XVII, he adds: “When you see someone who is worthy, think how you can become their equal.
-When you see someone who is unworthy, look inside and examine yourself.”
-In other words, it is your responsibility to examine yourself and identify the areas you need to improve upon.
-While others can help point the way for you, only you can commit yourself to follow it.
+Confucius also provides practical advice on how to cultivate your leadership capabilities.
+In Chapter 14, he counsels: “Don’t care about not having an official position; care about making sure you have what it takes secure one.
+Don’t care about not being acknowledged; focus on what can make you acknowledged.”
+In Chapter 17, he adds: “When you meet people of exceptional character, think how you can become their equal.
+When you meet people of poor character, look inside and examine yourself.”
+In other words, it is your responsibility to reflect on your character and identify the areas you need to improve upon.
+While others can help point the way for you by positive or negative example, only you can commit yourself to follow it.

-Book 4 also features more guidance on the practice of filial piety, starting with some useful pointers on how to deal with recalcitrant parents.
-“When serving your parents, you may gently remonstrate with them,” Confucius counsels, but if they fail to listen to you “remain respectful and do not contradict them.”
+Book 4 also features more guidance on the practice of filial devotion, starting with some useful pointers on how to deal with recalcitrant parents.
+“When serving your parents, you may gently remonstrate with them,” Confucius counsels in Chapter 18; but if they fail to listen “remain respectful and do not contradict them.”
 In the final analysis, maintaining family harmony is more important than being right.

-He also advises that you should treasure your time with them by not traveling too far while they are alive and always keeping their age in your mind, concluding that this knowledge should be “both a source of joy and dread.”
+He also advises that you should treasure your time with your parents by not traveling too far while they are alive and always keeping their age in your mind, concluding that this knowledge should be “both a source of joy and dread.”

-Confucius dominates Book 4 of the Analects with the curious exceptions of Chapter XV and Chapter XXVI featuring the disciples Zengzi and Ziyou respectively.
+Confucius dominates Book 4 of the Analects with the curious exceptions of Chapter 15 and Chapter 26 featuring the followers Zengzi and Ziyou respectively.
 The only conceivable explanation for these two anomalies is that they were inserted by unscrupulous or careless editors for reasons that will no doubt remain obscure forever.